Marcos-OLiveiraVO/Virtual-Shop-System./README.md

 - Update the product.
 - Delete the product.
 - Search by ID.
-- Creation of user account
+- Creation of user account.

 ## :rocket: Running the project